 Robert T-I. Shin

-Prior to becoming Principal Staff, he served as the Head of the ISR and Tactical Systems Division, where he oversaw the division's primary responsibilities — surface surveillance and undersea warfare ISR systems, counterinsurgency and counterterrorism programs, homeland security and homeland air defense programs, chemical and biological defense programs, and FAA air traffic control technology programs.
-This division develops advanced techniques and prototypes in radio-frequency (RF), electro-optical, infrared, and acoustic systems; sensor algorithms; adaptive array processing; embedded hardware and software computing; and integrated sensing and decision support.
+Prior to becoming a principal staff member, he served as the head of the ISR and Tactical Systems Division, where he oversaw the division's primary responsibilities — surface surveillance and undersea warfare ISR systems, counterinsurgency and counterterrorism programs, homeland security and homeland air defense programs, chemical and biological defense programs, and Federal Aviation Administration (FAA) air traffic control technology programs.
+This division develops advanced techniques and prototypes in radio-frequency, electro-optical, infrared, and acoustic systems; sensor algorithms; adaptive array processing; embedded hardware and software computing; and integrated sensing and decision support.

-Dr. Shin was a Research Affiliate member of the MIT Research Laboratory of Electronics from 1984 to 2000.
+Shin was a research affiliate member of the MIT Research Laboratory of Electronics from 1984 to 2000.
 He has supervised more than 20 graduate theses, published more than 150 refereed journal articles and conference papers, and coauthored "Theory of Microwave Remote Sensing" (Wiley, 1985).